-Enerpower is the industry leader in energy efficiency and renewable technologies, delivering high quality products and services with unparalleled sector knowledge guaranteeing you and your business energy savings.
-Enerpower can help you make significant cost savings by reducing your energy costs by up to 50%.
+Enerpower is the industry leader in energy efficiency and renewable technologies, and can help you make considerable cost savings.

 Please follow the link below for more information on SEAI grants